 Check out some instructions here, and try it next time you want to get the most out of your break.

-But you can still find tension release and relaxation with some simple stretching, walking or a 5-minute dance break.
+If you don’t have time for a full workout, don’t worry.
+You can still find tension release and relaxation with some simple stretching, walking or a 5-minute dance break.

 Speaking of dancing, find some of your favorite tunes to move to and let your mind succumb to the power of music.